thespcrewroy/CSCI4470-Algorithms/Notes/15-GreedyAlgorithms/03-minimizing-system-time.md

   t<sub>1</sub> &le; t<sub>2</sub> &le; ... &le; t<sub>n</sub>
 </p>

-That proves the greedy rule:

-- Always select the customer/job with the **smallest service time** first
+That proves the greedy rule: Always select the customer/job with the **smallest service time** first

----

-## Why This Works

 Earlier positions in the schedule get multiplied by larger coefficients: